AIRPORTS AND ASSHOLES

 Disclaimer: I have excellent Shure in-ear headphones that block out almost all noise.
 A worthwhile investment.
 I haven’t heard a baby crying on a plane in years.

-I have grouped these people into one category because to list them individually would take up too much space.
+These people are grouped into one category because to list them individually would take too much time and space.
 I shall summarise by saying they are generally the kind of people you find taking up two seats on the train while a pregnant woman and an old man are left standing, or the sort you find arguing with the concierge about how their Garden Cottage should have a sea view.
 I shall leave it at that.
-You know who they are.
+We know who they are.
 They’re the ones slowing ruining it for everyone else.
 They’re the reason we don’t have nice things any more.

 Most people are fairly reasonable when it comes to exiting the aircraft.
 Most people, excluding those few who leap from their seats the moment the seatbelt sign is off, barging down the aisle knocking others aside before finally being blocked five rows up from their seat.
 Effective.
 And by that I mean pointless.